tebeka/go2xunit/README.md

 [![Travis](https://travis-ci.org/tebeka/go2xunit.svg?branch=master)](https://travis-ci.org/tebeka/go2xunit)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**DORMANT: This package is currently unmaintained.
+I (Miki) might invest some time on it in the future - but currently I don't plan to.**
+Have a look at [go-gunit-report](https://github.com/jstemmer/go-junit-report) for a possible replacement.

 Converts `go test -v` (or `gocheck -vv`) output to xunit or [xunit.net][xnet] compatible XML output (used in [Jenkins][jenkins]/[Hudson][hudson]).